We’re turning 26, so we’re inviting all our friends over for the party!

 Every Thursday, June 3-24 – Anniversary Hot Seat Drawings – Drawings from 6pm to 10pm every 15 minutes.
 Winners actively playing their favorite slot have a chance to win up to $2,626 cash.

 Every Friday, June 1-25 – Anniversary Traveling Klinko – Begin earning entries in your favorite area for a chance to play Traveling Klinko!
 Drawings on Fridays from 2pm to 6pm, with each drawing hourly drawing located in a different area of the casino!

 Every Sunday, June 6-27 – Anniversary Max Spin – Earn 100 points on your card between 12am-2pm and swipe your card at any promotional kiosk to receive your prize redemption slip.
 The first 100 guests each day to redeem their prize slip will receive up to 5 Max Bet spins on the select “All Aboard” slot machines!

 FIREWORKS June 26 at 10PM over the Casino

 Fireworks display subject to weather safety delay/cancellation.
 Promotions subject to change or cancellation without notice.

-Chinook Winds Casino Resort, owned and operated by the Confederated Tribes of Siletz Indians of Oregon, celebrates 25 years in business in 2020.
-The fun filled Anniversary weekend was delayed due to Covid-19, and will now take place August 28-30.
-The massive Fireworks display is back for Saturday night, August 29, starting at approximately 10pm!
+Chinook Winds Casino Resort, owned and operated by the Confederated Tribes of Siletz Indians of Oregon, celebrates 26 years in business in 2021.
+The fun filled Anniversary celebration will take place throughout June, with a number of games and promotions going all month.
+The massive Fireworks display is back for Saturday night, June 26, starting at approximately 10pm!
 The fireworks tradition is one which guests from all over the state of Oregon have enjoyed for more than 16 years.